-- 3 Click the Indoor Map icon.
+- 2 When you have entered the indoor map information, click Save.
+FlexMaster saves your entries, creates an indoor map icon on the map, and centers the map on the new icon. - 3 Click the Indoor Map icon.
 In the indoor map dialog, make any of the following choices: - Click Edit to change any of the information in the indoor map dialog. - Click Remove to close the indoor map dialog and delete the indoor map icon. - Click IndoorMap to add a floorplan file to the indoor map icon.

-Figure 43.
+Figure 40.
 ZD indoor map dialog

-4 If you click IndoorMap, then FlexMaster displays the indoor map window.
+4 When you click IndoorMap, FlexMaster displays the indoor map window.